m-r-hunt/tjp/README.md

 3) Similarly, very deeply nested types may crash the compiler with a stack overflow.

+## Extensibility

+Since TJP operates on a std.json Value tree, any other data format that could be parsed into that form could be run through TJP to perform final unmarshalling into real Zig types.

 ## Future Enhancements

 * Better error reporting (preferably including the paths through the Zig type and JSON to where the error occurred).